lpw25/namespaces/readme.md

 implementing this system is a lot of work for these build systems and even more work for tools like merlin and odoc to try to hide what is going on under the hood.
-Even with all this hard work artefacts of the process, e.g the hidden long unit names, do tend to occasionally leak out to the user.
+Even with all this hard work artefacts of the process, e.g. the hidden long unit names, do tend to occasionally leak out to the user.
 Module aliases do not suffer from the linking issues of packed modules.
 They are noticeably more flexible than packed modules but it is still difficult for multiple libraries to install their units